-The court may apply this good cause exception only if the parent requesting that support be varied presents clear and convincing evidence that manifest injustice would result if the support award were not varied.
+The court may apply this good cause exception only if upon proof by the parent requesting that support be varied presentsthat there is clear and convincing evidence that manifest injustice would result if the support award were not varied.
 In addition, a prerequisite of any variation under 90.3(c) is that the reasons for it must be specified in writing by the court.

 What constitutes "good cause" will depend on the circumstances of each cause.
-Three situations constituting "good cause" are discussed below in sections VI.B D. These three specific exceptions are not exclusive; however, the general exception for good cause may not be interpreted to replace the specific exceptions.
-Absent the (c)(1) exception (unusual circumstances), the (c)(2) exception (high income), or the (c)(3) exception (low income), the rule presumes that support calculated under 90.3(a) or (b) does not result in manifest injustice.
+Three situations constituting "good cause" are discussed below in sections VI.B-D. These three specific exceptions are not exclusive; however, the general exception for good cause may not be interpreted to replace the specific exceptions.
+Absent unusual circumstances, 90.3(c)(1)(A), or the exceptions for low or high incomes, 90.3(c)(1)(B) and (c)(2) Absent the (c)(1) exception (unusual circumstances), the (c)(2) exception (high income), or the (c)(3) exception (low income), the rule presumes that support calculated under 90.3(a) or (b) does not result in manifest injustice.

-- B. Unusual Circumstances.
+B. Unusual Circumstances.
 90.3(c)(1) provides that a court shall vary support if it finds, first, that unusual circumstances exist and, second, that these unusual circumstances make application of the usual formula unjust.
 Examples might include especially large family size, significant income of a child, health or other extraordinary expenses, or unusually low expenses.
 This determination should be made considering the custodial parent's income because the percentage of income approach used in Alaska tends to slightly understate support relative to the national average for cases in which the custodial spouse does not earn a significant income.
 This understatement relative to the national average becomes substantial if the custodial parent has child care expenses.
-The application of the unusual circumstances exception to particular types of factual situations is considered below. - 1.
-Agreement of the Parents.
+The application of the unusual circumstances exception to particular types of factual situations is considered below.

+1. Agreement of the Parents.
 The fact that the parties, whether or not represented by counsel, agree on an amount of support is not reason in itself to vary the guidelines.
 The children have an interest in adequate support independent of either parent's interest.
 Thus, approval of any agreement which varies the guidelines, whether in a dissolution, by stipulation or otherwise, must be based upon an explanation by the parties of what unusual factual circumstances justify the variation.